Why Am I Topping the Golf Ball?

 The Wedge Stance

 The narrowest of all the stances.
 It is used on shorter shots when approaching the green.
-This stance works with pitching, gap, sand wedge and lob wedge.
+This stance works with pitching gap, sand wedge and lob wedge.

 • Feet just inside shoulder width